 Let’s see some concrete blockchain smart contract examples to understand the provided value through smart contract use cases in the real world.

-The first example of a smart contract application is in insurance.
+The first example of a smart contract application is insurance.
 Axa has recently launched its first flight delay insurance using a smart contract.
-Axa’s flight delay insurance is one of Ethereum smart contract examples; it’s an insurance that covers flight delays.
-The terms of the insurance are clear, and the reimbursement procedure is automatically.
+Axa’s flight delay insurance is one of Ethereum’s smart contract examples; it’s an insurance that covers flight delays.
+The terms of the insurance are clear, and the reimbursement procedure is automatic.
 The customer can choose the best coverage that best fit his need.
-Smart contracts are linked to flight and air traffic databases that record flight’s status.
+Smart contracts are linked to flight and air traffic databases that record flight status.
 For this product, the refund process is triggered when the system notices a delay of two hours or more.

-Fizzy provides automatic compensation for the delayed flights which you can get without actually claiming it
+Fizzy provides automatic compensation for delayed flights, which you can get without actually claiming it

 This solution has many advantages: